 - Medications For Binge Eating

-- Cognitive Behavioral Therapy For Binge Eating – An Overview
+- Cognitive Behavioral Therapy For Binge Eating – Why I Recommend This Treatment

 - The Science Behind Cognitive Behavioral Therapy

 - How To Use A Real-time, Before-You-Eat Food Awareness Journal (this is my fundamental technique to end binge eating!)